Kolibri Games’ 5-Year Journey to Building a Data Mesh

 Data Tech Stack

 The growing data team needed more flexibility and easier collaboration, so António replaced some Azure services with Databricks.
-They tried using Spark to leverage their data lake as their data warehouse, but found the people working on the platform preferred Python and SQL—and they didn’t see the performance they expected in Looker while using Spark.
+They tried using Spark to leverage their data lake as their data warehouse (understand the key differences between the technologies in our article on data lake vs data warehouse), but found the people working on the platform preferred Python and SQL—and they didn’t see the performance they expected in Looker while using Spark.
 So, António and his team ended up replacing their SQL database with Snowflake, which became the main computation engine for all of their analytics.

 - A/B tests were difficult to set up, missing transparency, and had no way to dashboard or present